pflanze/functional-perl/docs/intro.md

 At this point it might still not have read the second line from the file; saying "might" since probably Perl buffers the input file in bigger blocks.
-Anyway, you could do:
+But in any case, you could do something like the following without making the perl try to read infinitely much into process memory:

     repl> our $l= fh_to_chunks xopen_read("/dev/zero"), 10
     $VAR1 = lazy { "DUMMY" };